 Why should l have a veneer?

-Veneer is an ideal option for treating discoloured or unsightly teeth, closing gaps between front teeth, or repairing chips and cracks.
+A veneer is an ideal option for treating discolored or unsightly teeth, closing gaps between front teeth, or repairing chips and cracks.

 How are veneers made?

 From the tooth, a small amount of enamel is removed, normally the same thickness as the veneer are.
 An impression taken by the dentist is sent to a dental laboratory for making the veneer.
 Then veneer is bonded to the tooth to form a strong and natural-looking repair.